jalil0s/Laravel-Blade-View-CRUD-creator/README.md

 ```

 If all goes well, you'll have:
-  - app\http\controlers\admin (contatins controllers created by this script)
+  - `app\http\controlers\admin` (contatins controllers created by this script)
-  - resources\views\admin (contains the blade templates created by this script)
+  - `resources\views\admin` (contains the blade templates created by this script)

 At the top of every controller that was generated, is a sample block of code you can add to your routes.php file

-Note that I create a subfolder called 'admin' the idea behind this was two fold:
+Note that I create a subfolder called admin the idea behind this was two fold:

 1. I didn't want to accidentally overwrite any pre-existing views/controllers.
 2. it made sense that you'd use this for a quick and dirty 'admin' interface.

-You can easily change 'admin' to anything else by setting the $subFolder to something else.
+You can easily change `admin` to anything else by setting the $subFolder to something else.

 Here are a few screenshots:
 ![Image of Index view]